hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 A calculation result once created (excluding metadata) is an immutable calculation that provides a calculation result at a particular point in time.
 Any further income updates will require a new calculation to be triggered.

-The [Individual Calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api) allows the software to, choose which elements of the tax calculation it wants to retrieve and play back to the customer:
+The [Individual Calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0) allows the software to, choose which elements of the tax calculation it wants to retrieve and play back to the customer:

 * [List Self Assessment Tax Calculations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#List%20Self%20Assessment%20Tax%20Calculations) for a given National Insurance number (NINO) and tax year
-* [Trigger A Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Trigger%20a%20Self%20Assessment%20Tax%20Calculation) for a given tax year.
+* [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Trigger%20a%20Self%20Assessment%20Tax%20Calculation) for a given tax year.
 The software must use the trigger a self-assessment tax calculation endpoint to inform HMRC that the user has finished submitting their information.
 As a response, HMRC will provide a Calculation ID (calculationId).
 * The triggering of the tax calculation will mark the obligation as fulfilled, if HMRC has data covering the whole period.
 * [Retrieve Self Assessment Tax Calculation Metadata](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Retrieve%20Self%20Assessment%20Tax%20Calculation%20Metadata) for a given CalculationID
 * [Retrieve Self Assessment Tax Calculation Income Tax and NICs Calculated](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Retrieve%20Self%20Assessment%20Tax%20Calculation%20Income%20Tax%20and%20NICs%20Calculated) for a given NINO and Calculation ID